elasekness/BMS500C-2024/Day3.md

 	blastn -query final.contigs.fa -db reference.fasta -max_target_seqs 5 -outfmt '6 qaccver saccver pident qcovs length qlen mismatch gapopen qstart qend sstart send' -out contigs.br

-> `blastn` searches are for nucleotide queries against a nucleotide database
+> `blastn` searches are for nucleotide queries against a nucleotide database. <br>
-> `-max_target_seqs` specifies the maximum number of hits to return
+> `-max_target_seqs` specifies the maximum number of hits to return. <br>
 > `-outfmt 6` returns the results in tab-delimited format.
-The information proceeding the 6 specifies the the fields to return.
+The information proceeding the 6 specifies the the fields to return. <br>
 > We are outputting the query accession, the subject accession, the percent identity between query and subject, the percent coverage of the query by the hit, the alignment legnth, the query length, the number of mismatches between query and subject, the number of gaps, and the start and end of the alignment in the query and subject, respectively.
 * Based on your BLAST results: